sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ## The challenge of InterLiquid SDK

-The challenge of InterLiquid SDK is to make key prefix based iteration and ZK friendliness.
+The challenge of InterLiquid SDK is to make key prefix based iteration and ZK friendliness coexisting.
 The architecture to achieve this is **Twin Nibble Trees**.

 Before explaining Twin Nibble Trees, let's see how to prove the validity of state transition with ZKP.